HorizenOfficial/eon/doc/api/transaction/removeKeysOwnership.md

 ### transaction/removeKeysOwnership

 Create and send a transaction to remove a previously created association between  Horizen mainchain address and  EON sidechain addres.\
-This function is used for voting pourposes in ZENDAO.
+This function is used for voting purposes in ZENDAO.

 **Parameters**